Tag Archives: #certifiedmoldtesting

 Indoor Air Quality Solutions

-Environmental Resources is a small consulting company established in 2003 in the Massachusetts area serving the coastal areas of the north and south shore, Cape Cod, and greater Boston.
-We are dedicated to providing your family, home, office, or business with healthier living indoors with the latest state-of-the-art technologies for your indoor air quality needs such as professional mold and moisture inspections and certified mold testing.
+Environmental Resources is a small consulting company.
+It was established in 2003 in the Massachusetts area.
+The company serves the coastal areas of the north and south shore, Cape Cod, and greater Boston.
+We are committed to improving the indoor air quality for your family, home, office, or business.
+We use the latest advanced technologies.
+Our services include professional mold and moisture inspections.
+We also conduct certified mold testing.

-We provide environmental consulting for a variety of indoor air quality needs and solutions.
-Needs such as breathing clean indoor air with a concern for potential health exposure of the air you breathe, and saving you up to thousands of dollars if necessary.
+We offer environmental consulting for a variety of indoor air quality needs and solutions.
+Needs include breathing clean indoor air.
+There is a concern for potential health exposure of the air you breathe.
+This could save you up to thousands of dollars if necessary.

 My name is Andy Provitola, I am the owner and a certified consultant of this unique company.
-I hold a bachelor’s degree in B.A. and continue to learn in classes and trade conferences in the environmental science field such as microbiology, health and safety, indoor air quality, etc. The current field experience I have personally conducted hundreds of mold inspections, consultations, and assessments in over 19 plus years.
-Using the latest state-of-the-art equipment to help detect mold growth and excess moisture.
-We do not perform mold removal or remediation, so we provide you with an objective independent evaluation with no conflict of interest.
+I hold a bachelor’s degree in B.A.
+I continue to learn in classes.
+I also attend trade conferences in the environmental science field.
+These include microbiology, health and safety, indoor air quality, etc. The current field experience I have personally conducted hundreds of mold inspections, consultations, and assessments in over 19 plus years.
+Using the latest advanced equipment to help detect mold growth and excess moisture.
+We do not conduct mold removal or remediation.
+Therefore, we offer you an objective independent evaluation.
+This ensures no conflict of interest.

-Our goal for our clients is to help point you in the right direction and help you save possibly thousands of dollars in unwanted mold remediation and mold removal costs when it is not necessary.
+Our goal for our clients is to help point you in the right direction.
+We also aim to help you save money.
+It can lead to thousands of dollars in unwanted costs.
+These costs include mold remediation and mold removal when it is not necessary.
 When mold remedial is necessary we can provide a scope of work if needed.
 We recommend this protocol utilizing EPA or ANSI/IICRC S520 industry standards and guidelines for mold remediation projects.
-Currently, there are no Federal Threshold Limit Values TLV’s of governmental standards for testing for mold.
+At present, there are no Federal Threshold Limit Values TLV’s of governmental standards for testing for mold.

 Professional Certifications: